0aax/jianpu/README.md

 (1)

 \ddot{1}: Increases length by 3/4, in example note 1 is extended by 3/4
-\dot{1}: Increases length by 1/2, in example note 1 is extened by 1/2
+\dot{1}: Increases length by 1/2, in example note 1 is extended by 1/2
 ```
 ```
 (2)